Duffney History, Family Crest & Coats of Arms

 Among his descendants were: Étienne, who was titled Knight of Malta, and, in recognition of his outstanding service on the battlefield, was promoted to Commander of Vaufranche in Berry in the 15th century; Chretien, Captain of one hundred soldiers, who was killed at the Battle of Saint-Quentin; François, Captain of Montbard; another François who was a battle marshal in 1652, then became Captain of the Château of Montreal; and René, who was a ship's captain.

 Adding to the mentioned members who proudly carried this name are Barthélemy, who became the Canon of Autun in 1404, Jean, who was a skilled horseman and became the Lord of Saint-Albin, and Philibert, who was in charge of the Château of Semur-en-Brionnais.
 This esteemed family held the titles of the Barons and Counts of Fresne, and the Barons of Saint-Beury and Villiers, as well as holding a fair number of fiefs.
 Today, the province of Bourgogne is especially proud of being associated with a dedicated family.

-Important Dates for the Duffney family
+Early History of the Duffney family

 This web page shows only a small excerpt of our Duffney research.
 Another 40 words (3 lines of text) covering the years 1253, 1315, 1610 and 1688 are included under the topic Early Duffney History in all our PDF Extended History products and printed products wherever possible.